Our Scrappage, Recycling and Car Blog

 What happens if you don’t change your oil?

 Not changing your engine oil at regular intervals will lead to increased wear and tear of your car’s engine, lower fuel efficiency and could eventually result in complete engine failure.
 Fresh oil does a better job in lubricating the engine and cooling it down.
+If you want to know more about doing more car maintenance yourself, we have a range of handy guides.

-Find oil engine parts at ASM
+Find engine parts at ASM

-Here at ASM Auto Recycling, we can help with your search for replacement parts for your car.
 In our used car parts store you can search by your car registration, make and model and find all the parts that we have available for your vehicle.
 These include oil filters, fuel system parts, engine and transmission parts.
 You can also use our parts enquiry form.
 Plus, we offer a 90-day parts peace of mind guarantee for fitting used replacement engines or car parts purchased from ASM.

 Categories

-- Car Maintenance 28
+- Car Maintenance 25

-- Driving Abroad 4
+- Driving Abroad 2

-- Economy 8
+- Economy 1

-- Environment 5
+- Environment 3

 - Insurance 2